twitter/communitynotes/content/_index.md

 {{< figure class="hero" src="images/hero.png">}}

-# Empowering people on to create a better-informed world.
+# Empowering people on Twitter to create a better-informed world.

 People come to Twitter to stay informed, and they want credible information to help them do so.
 This isn’t always easy with the spread of misleading information online.